Mahmoud Ahmadinejad and the 1979 hostage crisis: Rejection by former hostage takers

 Many of the former hostage takers have stated that Ahmadinejad was in no way involved in the Hostage Crisis.
 Bijan Abidi, one of the hostage takers, said that "There was no one by that name (Ahmadinejad) among the students who took part in the U.S. Embassy seizure."
 Mohsen Mirdamadi, one of the student leaders, and Masoumeh Ebtekar, the spokeswoman of the students who later became a Vice President under President Khatami, have also denied Ahmadinejad's involvement.
 Abbas Abdi, another leader of the embassy takeover, and subsequently a political opponent of Ahmadinejad, expressed certainty that Ahmadinejad was not involved.
 "Definitely he was not among the students who took part in the seizure," Abdi said.
 "He was not part of us.
 He played no role in the seizure, let alone being responsible for security [for the students]."
 Rosen has stated that Abdi lacks credibility on this issue.
 Rosen reported that Abdi told him personally during a 1998 meeting in Paris that Abdi, while heavily involved in the embassy takeover, was never actually inside the embassy building.
 "So he can't maintain that [Ahmadinejad] was or wasn't," Rosen stated.

 The Iran Focus photograph controversy

-Iran Focus, one of numerous web outlets of the People's Mujahedin of Iran (MKO) militant group (based in Camp Ashraf, Iraq) originally claimed that they had obtained a photograph of a younger Ahmadinejad with a hostage, which was quickly published by the major Western news agencies AP, Reuters, and AFP.
+Iran Focus originally claimed that they had obtained a photograph of a younger Ahmadinejad with a hostage, which was quickly published by the major Western news agencies AP, Reuters, and AFP.
 Publication of the photograph drew criticism because it was presented to the world without due investigation or verification.

-In response to the publication Saeed Hajjarian, a reformist politician with a background in intelligence, denied that the picture is Ahmadinejad.
-Hajjarian told Associated Press and later ISNA that the person in the photograph is a student named Taghi Mohammadi.
-Associated Press and other sources reported that Mohammadi was a militant who later turned into a dissident.
+Associated Press and other sources reported that the person in the photograph is a student named Taghi Mohammadi, who was a militant who later turned into a dissident.
 He was arrested for being connected to the MKO and was involved in the assassinations of President Mohammad Ali Rajai and Prime Minister Mohammad Javad Bahonar.
 He committed suicide in jail.

-Alternatively, Ebrahim Asgharzadeh, one of the spokesmen for the hostage-taking students, identified the figure in the photo as "Ranjbaran".
-Asgharzadeh claims Ranjbaran was hanged for being a spy for MKO.